 What the TYPO3 Core Already Provides

-For several versions now, the TYPO3 ecosystem has been modernising in a direction that directly benefits AI agents – even if that was not the original intention.
-Anyone familiar with these core changes understands why TYPO3 projects today can be structurally better positioned for agentic workflows than many other PHP systems.
+The TYPO3 ecosystem has been modernising for several versions in a direction that directly benefits AI agents – even if that was not the original intention.
+Anyone familiar with these Core changes understands why TYPO3 projects today can be structurally better positioned for agentic workflows than many other PHP systems.

 For agents, this means: less array navigation, clearer types, and a predictable object model.
-The migration to the Schema API is an ongoing core initiative – the core is gradually replacing TCA as a PHP array.
+It should be noted that the Schema API is currently marked as internal and may still change during the development of TYPO3 v13.
+The migration to the Schema API is an ongoing Core initiative – the Core is gradually phasing out TCA as a PHP array.

 TYPO3 v13 enforces strict typing in Extbase core classes: ActionController, PersistenceManager, ObjectStorage, and domain model base classes are consistently strictly typed.
 Anyone extending Extbase classes must adapt their signatures.

-In v14, the clean-up continues: Extbase annotations (@Extbase\Validate) have been removed, and only native PHP attributes (#[Extbase\Validate]) are accepted.
+In v14, the clean-up continues: Extbase annotations (@Extbase\Validate) have been removed; only native PHP attributes (#[Validate], with use TYPO3\CMS\Extbase\Attribute\Validate;) are accepted.
 The doctrine/annotations library is no longer necessary.
-For AI agents, this is a clear win: attributes are machine-readable, IDE-navigable, and statically analysable – DocBlock annotations were none of these things.
+For AI agents, this is a clear win: attributes are machine-readable, IDE-navigable, and statically analysable – DocBlock annotations were none of these.

 Fluid 5.0 in TYPO3 v14 validates ViewHelper arguments more strictly than before.
-Null values no longer generate empty HTML attributes; instead, the attribute is omitted.
+Null values no longer generate empty HTML attributes, but rather omit the attribute entirely.
 Custom ViewHelpers require explicit return type declarations.
 Variable names with an underscore prefix are reserved.

-This strictness reduces the class of errors that agents can produce in templates – the system reports type errors immediately at runtime, rather than letting them slip through as silent malfunctions.
+This strictness reduces the class of errors that agents can produce in templates – the system reports type errors immediately at runtime instead of letting them slip through as silent misbehaviour.

 The migration from hooks and Signal/Slot to PSR-14 Events has been underway since v10 and is almost complete in v14.
 Events are typed classes with clearly defined properties, registered via Services.yaml.
 For agents, they are infinitely easier to discover and use correctly than the old hook registrations with magic strings and implicit parameters.

 Content Blocks (v2.0 since November 2025, v14-compatible) shift the definition of content elements, record types, and page types into a single config.yaml.
 TCA, SQL, and backend forms are generated automatically.
-The core integration began in v13 with the Schema API, Record Transformation API, and automatic TCA field value transformation.
+Core integration began in v13 with the Schema API, Record Transformation API, and automatic TCA field value transformation.

-Content Blocks are not a core extension but a community-maintained package – however, the infrastructure for them was deliberately anchored in the core.
+Content Blocks are not a Core extension, but a community-maintained package – however, the infrastructure for them has been deliberately anchored in the Core.

-For TYPO3 v14, 45 new Rector rules and 11 Fractor rules were created, funded by the Community Budget.
-Rector transforms PHP code (deprecations, breaking changes), whilst Fractor covers TypoScript, FlexForms, Fluid, and composer.json.
+For TYPO3 v14, 48 new Rector rules and 11 Fractor rules were created, funded by the Community Budget.
+Rector transforms PHP code (deprecations, breaking changes), while Fractor covers TypoScript, FlexForms, Fluid, and composer.json.
 For agents, this means: automated migration instead of manually searching for outdated patterns.

 | Core Measure | Version | Replaces | AI Benefit |